 Mission Trips are taken annually as an option during Interim.
 Valley Lutheran High School has been serving at La Casa de los Angeles in San Miguel de Allende, Guanajuato, Mexico for the past 5 years.
 Students spend a week serving at a daycare for single moms.
 Our students also do service projects around the Valley each year for a week during Interim.

 Family Groups: Upon enrollment, each student at VLHS is placed in a family group.
 These small groups consist of 10-15 people each, and are led by one faculty member and one student leader.
-Family groups are split by gender, and their first experience begins at orientation camp when they stay in a cabin together and participate in all kinds of camp activities, from Bible studies and lip snycs, to one of our favorite traditions as a school: the White Flame Games.
+Family groups are co-ed, and their first experience begins at orientation camp when they stay in a cabin together and participate in all kinds of camp activities, from Bible studies and lip snycs, to one of our favorite traditions as a school: the White Flame Games.

 Once we return from camp, family groups meet weekly for a variety of reasons that include Bible study, grade checks, team-building exercises, and hang out time.
 We utilize family groups with great intentionality.
 This program allows us to be effective in connecting students with good peer leaders, and also allows faculty members a chance to interact with and mentor students in a smaller, less intimidating setting.
 Family groups give every Valley student a niche.
 Members often form tight bonds by the year's end, and these groups have also become a place where students exercise the freedom to be transparent about their faith, ask big questions, and get honest, biblical answers from their peers and teachers.

 SPIRITUAL LIFE LEADERS